laberning/openrowingmonitor/docs/Engine_Validation.md

 }
 ```

 This effectively starts the drag calculation 0.1 seconds after the the Recovery Phase has started, and attempts to stop it 0.1 seconds before the Recovery Phase ends.
-Increasing this offset beyond 0.1 seconds leads to more dragcalculations with a bad fit, due to a significant decrease of the number of datapoints.
 These simulations have the following result:

 | Test | Drag factor | Target distance | #strokes on PM5| Result on PM5 | Modified Base algorithm result | Modified Base algorithm Deviation |
 | :-: | --: | --: | --: | --: | --: | --: |